 Assessments are a valuable tool to use when deciding what major or career path you might go down.
 We have several different options available for students and alumni that can help you identify a career that is right for you.
-Schedule an appointment with Career Services today at email@example.com.
+Schedule an appointment with Career Development today at email@example.com.

 Resumes and Cover Letters give employers a quick snapshot of who you are and your qualifications for the job.
 Your job in creating your resume is to highlight specific jobs and experiences you have had in order to secure a job interview.
 Because resumes are the first look employers have at who you are, they need to be carefully written and critiqued.
-In Career Services we can help you create your first resume or edit an existing resume.
+In Career Development we can help you create your first resume or edit an existing resume.
 We can meet in person, via the phone, or through email.
 Schedule an appointment today by emailing firstname.lastname@example.org!

 Connecting with fellow HIU students and alumni on LinkedIn is a great way to boost your career opportunities.
 Join our two LinkedIn Groups and stay up to date with current issues and trends in the job market:

 There is lots of information out there that can help you better understand your career choices.
 By doing a little research you can develop a plan to help you succeed in your future goals.

 Find job and internship postings from organizations looking to hire HIU students.
 Only available to current students and/or alumni of the university.

 This comprehensive job search engine is a great way to begin your job search.

 Similar to Indeed, however you can see LinkedIn connections on the individual job postings.